tseemann/mlst/README.md

 ### Missing data

-Version 2.x does not just look for exact matches to full length alleles.
+`mlst` does not just look for exact matches to full length alleles.
 It attempts to tell you as much as possible about what it found using the notation below: